Remi-Coulom/joedb/doc/source/checkpoints.rst

 By default, all joedb tools use soft checkpoints.
 If you want a hard checkpoint, you can either execute it manually, or set an option for :joedb:`Client` and :joedb:`Server`.
-(TODO)

-You can hide the latency of a hard checkpoint by running it in a parallel thread, after running a soft checkpoint in the main thread.
-Joedb classes are not thread-safe, so careful synchronization must be used.
-The Client_Lock object provides ready-made functions for this (TODO)
+You can hide the latency of a hard checkpoint by running it asynchronously.

 .. _crash: